johnhelmuth/in-dire-straits-content/tatterpedia/2.places/1.clusters/2.other-local-cluster/cluster-time-line.md

 ## 7680
 The Flantian Renewal colony in Egret grows to the point where they can join the Flantian Renewal as a full member, a peer of the other planets in Flant system.
 Over the next two decades the Flantian Renewal experiences a series of chaotic shifts in their internal balance of power.

+## 7699
+Flantian Renewal scientists and engineers discover a more efficient slipstream drive, allowing them to travel faster between systems, with less fuel.

 ## 7702
 The Flantian Renewal undergoes an internal coup.
 The conservatives gain control, becomes a hierarchical government led by the home planet in Flant.
-The are renamed the Flantian Ascendency on a platform of aggressive expansionism.
+They rename themselves the Flantian Ascendency on a platform of aggressive expansionism.

 ## 7822
-Strait point discovered between Egret and Delvar by Flant strait scouts.
+Strait point discovered between Egret and Delvar by Flantian Ascendency strait scouts.

 ## 7849
 Strait point discovered between Adatharax and Delvar by Dathian Alliance strait scouts.